tboie/universal_phreak_generator/public/scripts/readme.txt

 run html server to view:
 serve -s /media/html_layers

-use quicktime to capture screen use web tool to convert movie to gif
+use tool to capture screen
+use tool to convert movie to gif

 ------------------
 sequence concept: